alexpaden/identity-ai/main/business-strategy.md

 - Title: Beyond Grok: Building a Community-Centric AI
 - Summary: Explores how community-focused AI can outperform general models by leveraging relationship dynamics and temporal evolution.

+- Title: Behavioral Data Layers: From Insight to Action
+- Summary:: We're talking about three data layers: observation, self-reporting, and generated feedback for behavior change.

 <essay title="AI Opportunities in Identity, Networks, and Governance" author="shoni.eth" timestamp="03/16/2025">
 ## I. What AI Can Help People With
 ### A. Work Needs